How to Get a Tokutei Gino Visa for Specified Skilled Workers |

 How to Get a Tokutei Gino Visa for Specified Skilled Workers

 If you would like to work in Japan but don’t have any idea where to start, we can help!
-Let us introduce you to Tokutei Gino Visa or a Specified Skilled Worker Visa, which lets you work in Japan for up to 5 years!
+Let us introduce you to Tokutei Gino Visa or a Specified Skilled Worker Visa, which allows you to work in Japan for up to 5 years!
 Sound interesting?

 What Is a Tokutei Gino Visa?